CocoaPods/CocoaPods/README.md

 hard work of maintaining your dependencies, but in a lean and flexible way.

-Its goal is to create a more centralized overview of open-source libraries and unify the way in which we deal with them.
+Its goal is to create a more centralized overview of open-source libraries and unify the way in which we deal with them, like RubyGems[http://rubygems.org] does for the Ruby community.

 CocoaPods will: